Read on to know all about music in Seychelles!

 2. SeggaeSeggae is a classic fusion of traditional Sega beats along with reggae form of music in Seychelles.
 It has gained quite some popularity since the time it was introduced in the late 90s.

-Although Seychellois music has a robust western paradigm to it, the musical culture of Seychelles still maintains its individuality by the techniques and styles which suit its tradition.
+Although Seychellois music has a robust western paradigm to it, the musical culture of Seychelles still maintains its individuality through the techniques and styles which suit its tradition.
 So, even today, their musical journey continues to evolve, but they have always kept their roots intact.

 The unique combination of music and dance in Seychelles, performed by the locals can be seen at many popular hotels and resorts in Seychelles.
-Other than the hotels, you can also witness these unique performances at the city centre.
+Other than the hotels, you can also witness these unique performances in the city centre.
 Let your tour operator know in advance that you are willing to attend one of these cultural performances, and they will take you to see the best performance.
 If you are in Seychelles, trust me, the tunes of the Zez and Bom will keep you grooving throughout, so do not give it a miss!